saketkc/vayuayan/docs/quickstart.rst

 Quick Start Guide
 =================

-This guide will help you get started with cpcbfetch quickly.
+This guide will help you get started with vayuayan quickly.

 Basic Usage
 -----------